ClementNerma/Rave/docs/books/hybrid.md

 println!("C");  // Prints: "C"
 ```

 As we can see, `await` simply blocks the program until the promise is resolved.
 If it's rejected, it will simply throw a `PromiseError`.
-This error class is a little special since its constructor takes a `Primitivable` argument and converts it into a string so we can use its `str_data` attribute to read it.
+This error class is a little special since its constructor takes a `Stringifyable` argument and converts it into a string so we can use its `str_data` attribute to read it.

 Also, `await` returns the resolution value of the promise (if there is one).
 So, the following code works: